IceVct/eyefinder/README.md

 Say what the step will be

-The CMake file is already done, its only necessary to follow the next steps for compiling the code
+The CMake file is already done, it's only necessary to follow the next steps for compiling the code

 ```
 cd eyefinder